andela-sndagi/bucket-list/README.md

 RUN ```pip install -r requirements.txt```

 ##Running
-First we create the db and tables to be used `python run.py create_db` then RUN `python run.py runserver` and go the index page at [http://localhost:5000/](http://localhost:5000/)
+First we create the db and tables to be used `python api.py start` then RUN `python run.py runserver` and go the index page at [http://localhost:5000/](http://localhost:5000/)